 | Polyethylene glycol (PEG) | Hydrophilic | 2–5% |

-Note: Magnesium stearate is the most commonly used tablet lubricant.
+Exam point: Magnesium stearate is the most commonly used tablet lubricant.

-- Essential for efficient tablet manufacturing
+- Advantages: Essential for efficient manufacturing and prevent defects.

 7. Binders

-Binders (also called adhesives) are substances that impart cohesiveness to tablet granulations, ensuring the tablet remains intact after compression.
+Binders, also called adhesives, are substances that impart cohesiveness to tablet granulations, ensuring the tablet remains intact after compression.

 Types of Binders